2022 AIME II Problems

 For and each factor expands as a geometric series.
 Since the factor contributes only its constant term so the coefficient of is the number of nonnegative integer solutions of

-Reducing modulo gives so is even; modulo gives so modulo gives so modulo gives so Writing turns the equation into
+Reducing modulo gives so is even; modulo gives so divides modulo gives so modulo gives so Writing turns the equation into so

 By stars and bars there are solutions, so the coefficient is